MetaphorData/connectors/metaphor/power_bi/README.md

 ### Optional Configurations

 By default, the connector will connect all workspaces under a tenant (organization).
-You can explicit configure workspaces you want to connect.
+You can explicitly configure workspaces you want to connect.

 ```yaml
 workspaces: